 Let's work together to uplift Puna, Hawai‘i Island, and its people.

-Ashley will revitalize Puna with vision and vitality.
+Ashley leading Puna with vision and vitality.

 Puerto Rico could be us.
 Hawai‘i Island is especially vulnerable to hurricanes because of its location.
 What recent lava events have shown us is that we must rely on ourselves.
 Preparedness must be part of our lifestyle.
 Government needs to empower community with timely, appropriate information, and partner with business and nonprofits to increase individual/family readiness.
 Ashley worked with Civil Defense to rewrite Ch.
 7 of the County Code (Emergency Management), which will be introduced in August 2022.
 She is a co-chair for Vibrant Hawai‘i's Resilience Hub Stream, which mobilized an islandwide network of hubs during the pandemic.
 There are currently 33 hubs online, 12 of which are in Puna.
 Learn more about this work at vibranthawaii.org/hubs.

 Albizia is a death sentence to our native trees.
 We saw the devastation albizia caused to Puna and Ka‘ū during Tropical Storm Iselle.
 Former Council Member Zendo Kern introduced a bill on accountability, to compel property owners to take action.
 Ideally, we need to deal with albizia with a machete before it grows larger and we need to handle it with a D9.
 Ashley is working with the Big Island Invasive Species Council to reconvene key stakeholders (County, State, utilities) to update the 2015 Albizia Management Plan to track progress made, identify new priority areas to treat, create a timeline for action, and secure funding to support plan implementation.